metamesh/metamesh.org/content/english/standalone/more.md

    **How do the speeds of different kinds of networks compare?**

    The Federal Communications Commissions defines 25 megabits per second as broadband access.
-You can see speed comparisons between different Providers in the table above.
+You can see speed comparisons between different providers in the table above.
 For a more in-depth breakdown of what functions are supported at different speeds, take a look at this resource: [https://broadbandnow.com/speedtest](https://broadbandnow.com/speedtest "https://broadbandnow.com/speedtest")

+   **
-   **Do you have a map of what your network covers/everywhere you are?**
+   Do you have a map of what your network covers/everywhere you are?**

    Yes, we do!
 Here’s the link to our live map.
 This feature is under construction on our website